 Amun orbits the sun every 351 days (0.96 years), coming as close as 0.70 AU and reaching as far as 1.25 AU from the sun.
-Amun is about 3.3 kilometers in diameter, making it larger than most asteroids, comparable in size to the island of Manhattan.
+Amun is about 3.3 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the island of Manhattan.

 Amun's orbit is 0.25 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.